Everyone has stretched at some point in their lives.

 Some people stretch way too much.
 First, let’s analyze the most common reasons why people stretch in the first place.

 - It will prevent injuries

 - It serves as an excellent warm up prior to exercise

+I guess there’s no argument here.
 Stretching does feel good.
-But besides that, it is questionable, and even unlikely that stretching does any of the other 3 bullet points.
+But besides that, it is questionable and even unlikely that stretching does any of the other 3 bullet points.

-Does Stretching Help Fix a Sore or Tweaked Muscle?
+2) Does Stretching Help Fix A Sore Or Tweaked Muscle?